Ncexce/english-notes/MD/A Long Road - Security Break.md

 ## First Failure

    Completed reading this remote assist, and now I know how to use my programming skill to repair it.
 So after several hours of practicing, I started to write my first header. thanks to the editor gedit, my process has become faster.
    Then, I made my first try. it was easy at first,but then I found that the code cannot be compiled successfully.
-It need a debugger to guide e through the code so I can know what;s going on with the code I wrote.
+It need a debugger to guide e through the code so I can know what's going on with the code I wrote.
    Finally, the compilation was finished.
 But when I opened it, something hilarious happened.
 The program started twitching oddly on the screen.
 I had it enough.
 I must look for a debugger in unix right now.

 ## GDB

+   Browsing the internet, I have found the popular debugger for the linux system.
+It seems it's called GDB, full name GNU Debugger.
+I haven't research its usage yet.
+Then I've tried the command `man gdb`, but I only got a lot of complicated arguments and descriptions.
+Yet, I only know that it's a powerful debugger.
+   Opening a browser, I tried to find something about the GDB.
+Then I run some commands on the web, such as: `gdb run` `gdb filename`, etc.